metasikander/www.BitcoinHivemind.com/weaknesses/index.md

 While this project aspires to be the simplest "Bitcoin 2.0 project" (consisting of Bitcoin with new dimensions [Branches, Votecoins, Decisions, Markets, and Shares] and new message types).
 Nonetheless, Bitcoin had several severe bugs (enabling counterfeiting or outright theft) which were only discovered after years of real-world testing.
 It is likely that this project will have a correspondingly higher number of bugs, discovered over a correspondingly longer period of time (several years).

+A greater concern is the onboarding of new developer-talent.
+If new developers do not understand Hivemind and its pieces, they will make mistakes in maintaining and upgrading it.
+I have attempted to make the documentation extensive for this reason, but it alone is likely to be insufficient.

 ### Project Inspires Widespread Legality/Social-Acceptance of Prediction Markets

 While "software" in general continues to improve, individual pieces of software die off quickly.
 (Similar to biological evolution: while a species may become more adapted to its environment over time, each member of the species dies very quickly).
 While prediction market software can only continue to improve, this particular piece of software can likely be out-competed by any organization which would legally bind itself to provide accurate data (the so-called "trusted third party").
 All [value-storers](http://www.truthcoin.info/blog/limits-of-blockchain/) have historically been targets for theft, fraud, racketeering, and taxation, but some value-storers are targeted more than others.
-Bitcoin is likely to outlast the entire financial-services industry (which is rife with middlemen of all kinds), where as Truthcoin may not be able to compete with a prediction-market internet-business operating in a pro-business jurisdiction.
+Bitcoin is likely to outlast the entire financial-services industry (which is rife with middlemen of all kinds), where as Hivemind may not be able to compete with a prediction-market internet-business operating in a pro-business jurisdiction.